In Defence of the Amniotic Sac

 It is fairly common for a baby to be born in the amniotic sac when labour is left to unfold without interference.
 Particularly during a waterbirth where the pressure on the amniotic sac is altered by the fluid in the pool.
 This photograph is of my lovely friend Holly birthing her baby in his caul.

 Historically, being born in the caul was considered good luck for the baby.
 It was also believed that a baby who was born in the caul would be protected from drowning.
 Midwives used to dry out amniotic membranes and sell them to sailors as talismans to protect them from drowning.
-You can find out more about the social history of the caul in an old journal article by Forbes (1953).
+You can find out more about the social history of the caul in a 1950s journal article by Forbes [1].

 How does birth in the caul influence the baby's microbiota?